Daytona Beach in Volusia County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Entertainment • Notable Events • Roads & Vehicles • Sports.
 A significant historical year for this entry is 1975.

 Location.
 29° 11.196′ N, 81° 4.454′ W. Marker is in Daytona Beach, Florida, in Volusia County.
-Marker can be reached from the intersection of West International Speedway Boulevard (Route 92) and Bill France Blvd..
+It can be reached from the intersection of West International Speedway Boulevard (Route 92) and Bill France Blvd..
 The marker is located within the Daytona International Speedway Level 1.
 Touch for map.
 Marker is at or near this postal address: 1801 W International Speedway Blvd, Daytona Beach FL 32114, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chase Elliott (here, next to this marker); Corvette Racing Claims A1-2 (IMSA) GTLM Class Finish in the Rolex 24 (here, next to this marker); Bill France Sr. and Joe Littlejohn Finish 1-2 / Zora Arkus-Duntov breaks the 150 MPH Barrier (here, next to this marker); Lee Petty (a few steps from this marker); Red Byron (a few steps from this marker); Ransom E. Olds (a few steps from this marker); Louis Chevrolet Sets a Land-Speed Record (about 300 feet away, measured in a direct line); Daytona International Speedway (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Chase Elliott (here, next to this marker); Corvette Racing Claims A1-2 (IMSA) GTLM Class Finish in the Rolex 24 (here, next to this marker); Bill France Sr. and Joe Littlejohn Finish 1-2 / Zora Arkus-Duntov breaks the 150 MPH Barrier (here, next to this marker); Lee Petty (a few steps from this marker); Red Byron (a few steps from this marker); Ransom E. Olds (a few steps from this marker); Louis Chevrolet Sets a Land-Speed Record (about 300 feet away, measured in a direct line); Daytona International Speedway (about 500 feet away).
 Touch for a list and map of all markers in Daytona Beach.

 Also see . . .